 Interview questions carry a ton of importance, however, not everyone understands which questions to ask, and more importantly, what answers to look for.
 As candidates prepare and practise their responses, interviewers too should be compiling critical questions and thinking about the best responses.
 It’s also important to have a mix of ‘canned’ questions that are significant to the success of the role while leaving room for some conversational questions.
 If you can develop a dialogue in the interview you’re more likely to build rapport, which can lead to faster decisions and a better outcome.

 These interview questions work for any level of the hiring hierarchy – contact center managers, supervisors, even call center agents.

 1) Tell me about yourself.

 Let the candidate tell their story before jumping into all the specific questions.
-This helps to get the candidate comfortable, and it also give you a high level overview of who they are.
+This helps to get the candidate comfortable, and it also gives you a high-level overview of who they are.
 A good answer will explain why they left one organization to go to the next, and what they learned from each venture.

 2) What about the job description enticed you to apply?

 Now that you know a bit about them and their background, it’s good to get a sense of why they’re interested in this particular role.
 Look out for specific keywords in their answer.
 Assuming this is a role for a contact center agent, responses like “customer-facing” or “problem-solving” might be great keywords for you.
 It also shows you how well they understand the role.

 3) Tell me about a time when you had to handle a difficult customer.

 Surely they have a story to tell, presuming they came into this role with some customer service experience.
 It’s important to see what kind of story they choose to share.
 Ideally they’ll explain how they were ultimately the hero in an otherwise terrible customer interaction.
 That they went over and above to make the customer happy, and that their manager was thrilled with the outcome.